Navigate to content

 3.4.
 Statistical concepts and definitions

-Persons employed – all persons who work for the enterprise irrespective of the length of their work week.
+Number of persons employed – the number of persons who work for the enterprise, irrespective of the length of their working week.
+The number of persons employed is measured as an annual average.

 Employed persons include: